-- (1) Legal hearings with counsel argument only; - (2) Negotiated pleas; - (3) Evidentiary hearings where evidence in any form is presented to the court; - (4) Sentencing hearings; - (5) Probation revocation hearings; and - (6) Arraignments or other proceedings at which a plea of guilty will be entered. - (7) Any hearing conducted under the Sexually Dangerous Persons Act (725 ILCS 205/0.01 et seg.). - B. In proceedings where waiver is allowed, the decision whether to waive shall belong to the defendant and not to defense counsel. - C. Defendant's waiver shall be in writing and shall include the items listed below in paragraph D, subparagraphs 1 through 6.
-Defendant shall be provided with the written waiver prior to the hearing. - D. Before a waiver of in-person proceeding is accepted by the trial court, it shall be the trial court's responsibility to ensure that the defendant's waiver is knowing and voluntary and has been discussed with counsel prior to the hearing.
+- (1) Legal hearings with counsel argument only; - (2) Negotiated pleas; - (3) Evidentiary hearings where evidence in any form is presented to the court; - (4) Sentencing hearings; - (5) Probation revocation hearings; and - (6) Arraignments or other proceedings at which a plea of guilty will be entered: and - (7) Any hearing conducted under the Sexually Dangerous Persons Act (725 ILCS 205/0.01 et seq.). - B. In proceedings where waiver is allowed, the decision whether to waive shall belong to the defendant and not to defense counsel. - C. Defendant's waiver shall be in writing and shall include the items listed below in paragraph D. subparagraphs 1 through 6.
+Defendant shall be provided with the written waiver prior to the hearing.
+Whether the waiver is made orally or in writing is exclusively within the discretion of the trial court.
+However, when oral, the waiver must be stated on the record. - D. Before a waiver of in-person proceeding is accepted by the trial court, it shall be the trial court's responsibility to ensure that the defendant's waiver is knowing and voluntary and has been discussed with counsel prior to the hearing.
 The trial court shall ensure that the record is clear that the defendant understands: - (1) That the defendant has a right to be physically present in the courtroom for every substantive proceeding; - (2) That remote appearance means the defendant, the court, and other participants will participate via video or telephonic conferencing platforms; - (3) That any remote appearance may be viewable by the public over the Internet or other method of streaming or broadcasting (if applicable); - (4) That the defendant and defense counsel may not be physically present together during the proceeding; - (5) That the legal effect of the remote appearance will be the same as an in-person appearance; and - (6) That the defendant has discussed the waiver with counsel. - E. Defendant's waiver shall be signed by the defendant.
-The defendant shall be provided a copy of the signed waiver. - F. After the trial court finds the defendant's waiver to be knowing and voluntary, the prosecution shall be given an opportunity to object and to state the grounds for that objection for the record.
+The defendant shall be provided a copy of the signed waiver. - E.F.
+After the trial court finds the defendant's waiver to be knowing and voluntary, the prosecution shall be given an opportunity to object and to state the grounds for that objection for the record.
 The prosecution's objection shall not be considered controlling.
 The decision to accept a defendant's waiver of in-person proceeding is exclusively within the discretion of the trial court, and the court shall put the reasons for its ruling on the record. - III.
 Proceedings that may be conducted remotely if the defendant consents in writing and the judge finds that doing so will not jeopardize the integrity of the trial process. - A. The following proceedings may be conducted remotely if the defendant consents in writing (as provided in paragraphs C through E of section II above) and the judge specifically finds that doing so will not jeopardize the integrity of the trial process: - (1) Bench Trial; or - (2) Stipulated Bench Trial.